What is MongoDB?

 How do the MongoDB operational capabilities stack up to relational databases and key-value stores?
 Take a look at the chart below:

 |Self Healing Recovery with Automatic Failover||Yes||Often Requires Additional Clustering Software||No: Manual Failover Often Recommended|

-|Separate Caching Layer Required||No||Often||No|
+|Separate Caching Layer Required||No||Often||Often|

-|Data Center Awareness||Yes||Expensive Add-On||No|
+|Data Center Awareness||Yes||Expensive Add-on||No|

 |Continuous Backup & Point in Time Recovery||Yes||Yes||No|

 |API Integration with Systems Management Frameworks||Yes||Yes||No|

 The Ops Manager API provides programmatic access to key monitoring data and access to Ops Manager features by external management tools.

 In addition to Ops Manager, MongoDB Enterprise can report system information to SNMP traps, supporting centralized data collection and aggregation via external monitoring solutions.

 To learn more about operational best practices, download our Operations Guide.